jpfairbanks/asonam2013/README.md

 The graph of interest is the at (@) mentions network where two users are connected if one has mentioned the other in a tweet.
 We collected a symmetric graph by adding both directions of the edge.
 This resulted in a graph containing <#> vertices and <#> edges.

 ## Kernels

 ### Degree distribution
 Describe the commands for computing degree distribution

 ### Connected Components
 List commands
 We found that the distribution of component sizes looks like...

 ### Betwenness Centrality BC
-BC can be computed using the commands ... head BC.csv
+BC can be computed using the command

+   `./code/stinger/main ./data/ ./output -a b`

+head BC.csv
 We find that the most central users are the media outlets and government officials.
 This confirms the findings in Ediger et al. The interesting things are the dynamics of this list which will be discussed later <pointer to discussion>.
 ### community detection